top of page

 Cost/Stipend: No cost; Interns are paid a competitive hourly rate.

 Application Deadline: Applications typically close in February.
-The 2025 application will open on January 1, 2025.
+The application will open on January 1.

 Dates: The internship program typically runs for five weeks in the June/August timeframe.
 Eligibility: Open to rising seniors who are U.S. residents.

-As an intern, you will be under the expert guidance of mentors where you will collaborate in an advanced computer lab, working on team-based projects that seek to innovate AI integration.
-These projects will also give you access to the latest technology in software that is used in Apple, Dell, and Cisco, ensuring that you are a part of cutting-edge and impactful AI research.
-You will also have the opportunity to network while finding research solutions and contributing to long-lasting and impactful research!
+HighTech Bound is a paid summer internship program for rising high school seniors with a keen interest in technology.
+This internship offers you the chance to gain practical experience in network technologies and AI through a 4-week experience.
+As an intern, you will receive guidance from mentors, collaborate in an advanced computer lab, and work on team projects that aim to innovate AI integration.
+These projects will also give you access to the latest software technology used by Apple, Dell, and Cisco.
+You will also have the opportunity to network while finding research solutions and contributing to impactful research!

-Location: Greater Seattle area, WA.
+Location: Greater Seattle area, WA or Virtual

 Cost/Stipend: No cost; Stipends are based on the project, as some projects offer stipends and others do not.

-Dates: Vary depending on the opportunity typically between June and August (~ 6-8 weeks).
+Dates: Vary depending on the opportunity, typically between June and August (~6-8 weeks).

 Eligibility: High school students in the Greater Seattle area who are U.S. citizens or permanent residents and can work for 40 hours/week for 8-12 weeks.

-SparkSMP will offer you the chance to apply concepts in machine learning, artificial intelligence, and data visualization to real-world scenarios.
-The program will allow you to interact with and learn from industry leaders, university professors, and mentors.
-Research topics for 2024 include extreme weather conditions, software engineering, detecting tick-borne infections and cancers, ML workflow, quantum, CHIPS/semiconductors - GaN/AIGaN, low-temperature electronics, competitive analysis, and market research, data engineering and AI, social media content generation, and more.
+Participants in SparkSMP can choose from 1 to 5 projects that interest them, with selected students (only 5-6) receiving mentorship from sponsors.
+The program also provides beneficial resources and opportunities during and after the college application process.
+SparkSMP offers you the chance to apply concepts in machine learning, artificial intelligence, and data visualization to real-world scenarios.
+The program allows you to interact with industry leaders, university professors, and mentors.
+Research topics for 2024 included extreme weather conditions, software engineering, detecting tick-borne infections and cancers, ML workflow, quantum, data engineering and AI, and more.

 Location: Honors College, Lubbock, TX.